24 Secrets Pain Doctors Won’t Tell You

 Injections for carpal tunnel syndrome have the highest success rate of any procedure I do, hands down.
 It should definitely be something you try before you resort to surgery.
 Here are some home remedies to try for carpal tunnel syndrome, too.

+Please don’t take it personally when I ask you to take a drug test.
 We want to believe that you’re not addicted, but research shows 18 to 41 percent of patients who take narcotic pain relievers are abusing them, and I don’t want to be responsible.

+Chances are, you’re never going to be 100 percent pain-free.
 Especially if you’re experiencing chronic back or knee pain.
 In many cases, we consider your treatment a success if we get rid of 50 percent of your pain and help you to be more functional.
-Try one of these nine proven remedies for knee pain relief that really work.
+Stay optimistic and try one of these nine proven remedies for knee pain relief that really work.

+Steroid injections are now a top treatment for back pain in America.
 But critics say there is little evidence of any long-term benefit compared to their risks, especially for back pain that doesn’t radiate down the legs.

+We’re incentivized to find ways to treat you.
 Pain doctors are paid about five to 10 times more for doing a procedure on you than for counseling you about how to prevent pain.
 Nerve blocks and injections are very lucrative, especially if you do them assembly-line-style all day long.

 Get out of bed!

 For every day you’re lying there, you lose 1 to 3 percent of your muscle strength, and then you start to feel stiff simply because you’re not moving.
 Your pain will get better faster if you stay active, and make sure you avoid these things that worsen pain.